 In a 2017 JAMA study by Nicholas S. Downing and colleagues, researchers found that nearly a third of all drugs cleared by the FDA pose a safety risk.

-While the black box warnings remain an important tool in warning the public, some doctors feel the FDA needs to do more to encourage compliance from prescribers.
+While black box warnings remain an important tool in warning the public, some doctors feel the FDA needs to do more to encourage compliance from prescribers.

 “Our study adds to evidence of other studies showing that black box warnings do not work well as risk communication tools.”